Vue.js vs. Angular in 2021: Side-by-Side Comparison

 That is, Vue is incrementally adaptable and its core library focuses only on the view layer.

-The main features of Vue.js
+Features of Vue.js

 The most distinct feature of Vue.js is its directives.
 Vue directives are HTML attributes that allow developers to extend HTML and build functionality into HTML applications.